KV A

 - Entrance type: Staircase

-- Interior layout: Chamber
+- Interior layout: Single chamber

 - Axis type: Straight